rdang4/nintendo-database/Methodology (SQL)/README.md

 <br />

 There is our answer for Question 1! **The top 3 genres published by Nintendo are First-Person Shooter, Action, and Tactics titles**.
-Before diving into this question, I thought that Platformers were
+Before diving into this question, I initially hypothesized that Platformers were going to be the top rated genre, but to my surprise First-Person Shooter had the best ratings.

 <br />